amidumohammed/project_1/README.md

 # project_1
-This is my first project
+This is my first project.
+God is good.